 - BOOKS ON SHELF

 Immediate Source of Acquisition

 The greater part of the Bertha C. Reynolds Papers was bequeathed to the Sophia Smith Collection, Smith College, by Bertha C. Reynolds in her will written in 1969.
 Reynolds transferred some items in 1968; the rest were received after her death, in part through the efforts of Vida S. Grayson, Rachel A. Levine, and Orrin Hansen.
-These materials have been augmented by gifts of Reynolds's letters and other papers and photographs from Rachel A. Levine, Jack Kamaiko, Eleanor Flexner and Helen Terry, Charlotte and Ray Koch, Ruth Middleman, Clara Rabinowitz, Constance Kyle Lamb, Rose Noble, Tomannie Walker, Ruth Newman Schwarz, Norma and Wesley Stinson, Vivian Pataki, Ruth Harper, Tessie Berkman (via Devora Schwebel), Fay Goleman, and the Stoughton Historical Society.
+These materials have been augmented by gifts of Reynolds's letters and other papers and photographs from Rachel A. Levine, Jack Kamaiko, Eleanor Flexner and Helen Terry, Charlotte and Ray Koch, Ruth Middleman, Clara Rabinowitz, Constance Kyle Lamb, Rose Noble, Tomannie Walker, Ruth Newman Schwarz, Norma and Wesley Stinson, Vivian Pataki, Ruth Harper, Tessie Berkman (via Devora Schwebel), Fay Goleman, the Stoughton Historical Society, and David E. Brown.